EnglishFrançaisEspañol

 The person seeking regularisation through arraigo

 For long-term irregular residents, the reforms create more structured routes.
 That is a genuine opportunity.
 It is also an area where poor filing decisions can be costly.
 Where a person may qualify through one of the newer regularisation pathways, the legal and documentary strategy should be assessed carefully before any submission is made.
-A general overview of regularization in Spain can help identify the right starting questions, but the final eligibility analysis usually turns on facts that are not obvious from a public summary.

 The biggest mistakes are rarely administrative.
 They are strategic.

-- Wrong route selection: The applicant qualifies for something, just not the category they filed under.
+Wrong route selection: the applicant qualifies for something, just not the category they filed under.

-- Weak financial narrative: Bank balances are shown, but the origin, regularity, or legal character of the funds is unclear.
+Weak financial narrative: bank balances are shown, but the origin, regularity, or legal character of the funds is unclear.

-- Dependency assumed, not proved: Families believe support is obvious.
+Dependency assumed, not proved: families believe support is obvious.
 The file does not show it in a way the authority can rely on.

-- Documents assembled, not structured: All papers are present, but they do not tell one coherent legal story.
+Documents assembled, not structured: all papers are present, but they do not tell one coherent legal story.

 What usually works better